 COVID-19 Telehealth sessions: same cost as face to face sessions.

 Reports: Medico-legal reporting is not provided.
 If you require a short report and it is within the scope of practice, the fee will be $175 per hour to write the report (increasing to $190 from 16 October).

 Letters: Brief letters of attendance may be provided at no cost during the time of your consultation.
 Please mention if this is required at the beginning of the session.

 Cancellation policy: The session may be cancelled or rescheduled with at least 36 hours’ notice without charge.
 If the session is cancelled or rescheduled between 36 and 24 hours’ notice, a cancellation fee of $87.50 will be payable (increasing to $95 from 16 October).
 If the session is cancelled, rescheduled or or not attended (without prior notice) with less than 24 hours’ notice, the full session fee of $175 is payable (increasing to $190 from 16 October).

-Tuesdays, Wednesdays, Fridays and Saturdays: office-based sessions from 8am - 7pm (last session time starting at 6pm) at the New Farm Wellness Centre (187 James Street, New Farm).
+Tuesdays, Wednesdays, and Fridays: office-based sessions from 8am - 7pm (last session time starting at 6pm) at the New Farm Wellness Centre (187 James Street, New Farm).